UPPS 04.04.46 - Prohibition of Discrimination

-Complainants should report discrimination in writing as soon as possible following the alleged incident to the Office of Equity and Access.
+* Complainants should report discrimination in writing as soon as possible following the alleged incident to the Office of Equal Opportunity and Title IX.

 RESPONSIBILITIES OF MEMBERS OF THE UNIVERSITY COMMUNITY REGARDING DISCRIMINATION REPORTS

-Anyone in a supervisory position (i.e., vice presidents, deans, directors, chairs, department heads, and supervisors) is REQUIRED to notify the Chief Diversity officer and director of Equity and Access (CDO) when they learn of a possible instance or allegation of discrimination.
+* Anyone in a supervisory position (i.e., vice presidents, deans, directors, chairs, department heads, and supervisors) is REQUIRED to notify the director for the Office of Equal Opportunity and Title IX when they learn of a possible instance or allegation of discrimination.

-Anyone who is NOT in a supervisory position is ENCOURAGED to notify the CDO when they learn of a possible instance of discrimination.
+* Anyone, who is NOT in a supervisory position, is ENCOURAGED to notify the director when they learn of a possible instance of discrimination.

-An exception to this general reporting requirement occurs when a faculty member alleges discrimination as part of a request for a hearing related to the denial of tenure or promotion because, under The Texas State University System (TSUS) Rules and Regulations (Regents’ Rules), such a faculty member must make this allegation in writing directly to the president.
+An exception to this general reporting requirement occurs when a faculty member alleges discrimination or harassment as part of a request for a hearing related to the denial of tenure or promotion because, under The Texas State University System (TSUS) Rules and Regulations, (Chapter V, Section 4.4) such a faculty member must make this allegation in writing directly to the president.

-The university may not dismiss a formal report until it resolves the incident, in accordance with Regents’ Rules, Chapter VII, Section 4.43.
+The university may not dismiss a formal report until it resolves the incident, in accordance with TSUS Rules and Regulations, Chapter VII, Section 4.43.
 If the person decides not to file a formal complaint, the university may still take action, including conducting an MDI.

-If a person knowingly files a false charge against any member of the university community, a contractor, or a visitor to campus, the university may subject that person to disciplinary action under university and TSUS Board of Regents policies.
+If a person knowingly files a false charge against any member of the university community, a contractor, or a visitor to campus, the university may subject that person to disciplinary action under university and TSUS Rules and Regulations.

 PROCEDURES FOR INFORMAL COUNSELING AND RESOLUTION OF DISCRIMINATION REPORTS

-Because of the sensitive nature of discrimination, the university will make every reasonable effort to provide informal avenues for counseling and resolution.
-As part of an informal process, the complainant can receive support and assistance from the CDO.
+* Because of the sensitive nature of discrimination, the university will make every reasonable effort to provide informal avenues for counseling and resolution.
+As part of an informal process, the complainant can receive support and assistance from the Director.

-The complainant may communicate directly with the person whose conduct is offensive and may bring a third party.
+* The complainant may communicate directly with the person whose conduct is offensive and may bring a third party.
 Before adopting a direct approach, the complainant may seek advice about how best to approach the respondent.
-The university encourages students to consult the Counseling Center or the Dean of Students Office; staff and faculty may seek assistance from a supervisor or the CDO.
-A person who believes he or she is a victim of discrimination:
+The university encourages students to consult the Counseling Center or the Dean of Students’ office; staff and faculty may seek assistance from a supervisor or the Director.
+A person who believes they are a victim of discrimination:

 may seek to resolve the matter by sending the respondent a letter through the U.S. mail, certified, return receipt requested.
 The letter should include the following three parts: